mmgreiner/mmgreiner.github.io/content/post/2022-12-01-pdf-converter.md

 - dotnet
 - F#
 - ruby
-title: PDF converter in dotnet and ruby
+title: PDF to text conversion
 ---

 There is once in a while the need to extract pure text from PDF files.
-This blog shows some attempts to do it with dot, and also with [ruby].
+This blog shows some attempts to do it with dot, with [ruby], and with command line utitilites.

+## Dotnet

-## SautinSoft
+### SautinSoft

 See [SautinSoft](https://sautinsoft.com/products/pdf-focus/examples/convert-pdf-file-to-text-file-csharp-vb-net.php).